-- 44. This subsection describes the framework for calculating the market risk capital charge for a reporting institution's equity exposures booked in the trading book.
-The calculation treatment of equity exposures relating to option contracts is separately described in section B.5. - 45.
-A reporting institution should, for the purposes of calculating the market risk capital charge for its trading book positions (whether long or short) in equities and equity-related derivative contracts: - (a) calculate the market risk capital charge for specific risk of each of those positions; and - (b) calculate the market risk capital charge for general market risk of those positions. - 46.
-For the purpose of paragraph 45, a reporting institution should report in Division B of the Form each of its positions in equities and equity-related derivative contracts for each exchange where the equities or, in the case of equity-related derivative contracts, the underlying equities concerned are listed or traded (i.e. on an exchange-by-exchange basis).
+- 69. This subsection describes the framework for calculating the market risk capital charge for a reporting institution's equity exposures booked in the trading book.
+The calculation treatment of equity exposures relating to option contracts is separately described in section B.5. - 70.
+A reporting institution should, for the purposes of calculating the market risk capital charge for its trading book positions (whether long or short) in equities and equity-related derivative contracts: - (a) calculate the market risk capital charge for specific risk for each of those positions; and - (b) calculate the market risk capital charge for general market risk for those positions. - 71.
+For the purpose of paragraph 70, a reporting institution should report in Division B of the Form each of its positions in equities and equity-related derivative contracts for each exchange where the equities or, in the case of equity-related derivative contracts, the underlying equities concerned are listed or traded (i.e. on an exchange-by-exchange basis).
 In other words, the positions should be reported under separate columns according to where the equities concerned are listed or traded.
 For overseas markets, a reporting institution should indicate the country where the exchange is located in the space provided.
-If an equity is listed on more than one exchange, it should be reported in the exchange of its primary listing. - 47.
-A reporting institution should convert its equity-related derivative contracts into positions in the underlying equity by: - (a) valuing its futures contracts and forward contracts relating to an individual equity at the fair value of the underlying equity; - (b) valuing its futures contracts relating to equity indices as the current index value multiplied by the monetary value of one index point set by the futures exchange where the futures contract is traded (i.e. the "tick" value, e.g. the Hang Seng Index Future is HK\$50 per point) or the fair value of the underlying basket of equities used to compile the index (see example (11) in Annex IV-B). - 48.
-A reporting institution should regard each of its equity swap contracts as long and short positions such that: - (a) in the case of an equity swap contract in which the institution: - (i) is receiving an amount based on the change in value of a particular equity or equity index; and the position in item (i) above is the long position and the position in item (ii) above is the short position, of the equity swap contract; and
+If an equity is listed on more than one exchange, it should be reported in the exchange of its primary listing.

+- 72. A reporting institution should convert its equity-related derivative contracts into positions in the underlying equity by: - (a) valuing its futures contracts and forward contracts relating to an individual equity at the fair value of the underlying equity; - valuing its futures contracts relating to equity indices as the current index value multiplied by the monetary value of one index point set by the futures exchange where the futures contract is traded (i.e. the "tick" value, e.g. the Hang Seng Index Future is HK\$50 per point) or the fair value of the underlying basket of equities used to compile the index (see example (11) in Annex IV-B). - 73.
+A reporting institution should regard each of its equity swap contracts as long and short positions such that: - (a) in the case of an equity swap contract in which the institution: - (i) is receiving an amount based on the change in value of a particular equity or equity index; and - (ii) is paying an amount based on the change in value of a different equity or equity index, the position in item (i) above is the long position and the position in item (ii) above is the short position, of the equity swap contract; and